-We won’t blame you if you have never been to Madeira.
-The Portuguese island in the Atlantic Ocean isn’t that easy to find on the world map.
+This Portuguese island in the Atlantic Ocean isn’t that easy to find on the world map.
 However, once discovered, you won’t leave her out of your sight.
-Here’s your travel guide the island they call the Hawaï of Europe.
+Here’s your travel guide to the island they call the Hawaï of Europe.
 Madeira.

-- Transavia and TUI offer direct flights to Madeira which both take about 4 hours.
+- Transavia offers direct flights to Madeira which takes about 4 hours.

 - If you visit Madeira, it can be a good idea to hire a car.
 This way you are able to see most of the island.
 This also means that you can pick your accommodation outside of the busy and touristic town of Funchal.